andrei-trofin/Improbabilii-Facebook-Stats/README.md

 and give it access to these endpoints.
 It was a little bit complicated at first, but there were many tutorials on the web to help with that.

-All the data was saved in its separate json file in the data folder.
+All the data were saved in their separate json files in the data folder.

 </details>